 2.)
 Is the heating system working in a safe and efficient manner?

-All clients must fill out an application available at one of our nine GHCAA Service Centers.
-After applications are received in the Central Office, they are placed in order by county through a point system.
+All clients must fill out an application (available here).
+After complete applications and all required supporting documentation are received, they are placed in order by county through a point system.
 Points are awarded for handicapped, elderly, low-income, amount of months waiting, type and amount of fuel used, and size of the family.
 The applications with the most points get served first.

 After the selection is made, an inspection of the home is done.
 The home is then checked for the following: